 We sell gift cards to clients and establish a liability based upon the face value of such gift cards.
 We reduce the liability and recognize revenue upon usage of the gift card.
 If a gift card is not used, we will recognize estimated gift card breakage revenue proportionately to customer usage of gift cards over the expected gift card usage period, subject to requirements to remit balances to governmental agencies.
 All commissions paid to third parties upon issuance of gift cards are recognized in SG&A as incurred, as on average, gift cards are used within a one-year period.
-Similarly, referral credits are used within a one-year period.
+Similarly, referral credits that are considered incremental costs of obtaining a contract with a customer are recognized in SG&A when issued, as on average, referral credits are used within a one-year period.

 We expect deferred revenue for upfront styling fees, Freestyle orders, and Style Pass annual fees to be recognized within one year.
-On average, gift card liability and other current liabilities are also recognized within one year.
+On average, our gift card liability and other current liabilities are also recognized within one year.